Government mail service may be affected by the Canada Post labour disruption. See how to send and receive government mail during this time.

 Next steps

-All 6 proposals have entered into evaluation agreements with the province to further explore the project areas’ suitability for safely storing industrial emissions.
-If the evaluation demonstrates that the proposed projects can provide permanent storage, companies will be able to apply for the right to inject captured CO2.
+All proposals began by entering into evaluation agreements with the province to further explore the project areas’ suitability for safely storing industrial emissions.
+If the evaluation demonstrates that the proposed projects can provide permanent storage, companies can apply for a carbon sequestration agreement for the right to inject captured CO2.
 Only projects that meet Alberta’s rigorous safety and environmental standards will ultimately be approved by the AER.

 Read about Public and Environmental Safety and Storage Hub Development.